who am i?

 Previously, I worked under Professor Michael Littman at the Reinforcement Learning & Adaptive Behavior (RLAB) group at Brown University on applications of reinforcement learning to 2D non-sequential tasks.[3]

-other interests: photography, reading[4], graphic design[5], learning languages, repeatedly lifting chunky objects, music (especially edm and indie pop), manifold[6], and cultures of the world
+other interests: photography, reading[4], graphic design[5], learning languages, punching the air, music (especially edm and indie pop), manifold[6], and cultures of the world

 where are you from?